-A software requirements specification (also referred to as a system or project requirements specification) is a document that describes the software that you want your technology partner to develop for you.
-Usually, a specification document is drafted either when choosing a supplier – if you’d like a number of potential suppliers to provide detailed quotes, or once you’ve selected your desired supplier and signed an IT outsourcing contract with them.
+A software requirements specification (also referred to as a software development specification or a system/project requirements specification) is a document that describes the software that you want your technology partner to develop for you.
+Usually, a software development specification document is drafted either when choosing a supplier – if you’d like a number of potential suppliers to provide detailed quotes, or once you’ve selected your desired supplier and signed an IT outsourcing contract with them.

 You may choose to prepare the document on your own, or get professionals do help you.
-Some IT companies, including Future Processing, provide assistance in preparing requirements specification documents through dedicated workshops.
+Some IT companies, including Future Processing, provide assistance in preparing software requirements specification documents and other technical documents through dedicated workshops.

-It is worth mentioning that a requirements specification document serves as a prelude to further discussions about the software to be developed, rather than describe the final version of the software.
+It is worth mentioning that a software development requirements specification document serves as a prelude to further discussions about the system or application to be developed, rather than describe the final version of the software.
 It is quite often the case that specifications are tweaked throughout projects.

 A software requirements specification allows you to present your idea and needs in a well-structured manner which can be later shared with the development team to enhance the common understanding of the software to be developed.

-How to write a requirements specification?
+How to write a software requirements specification?
 What is a good requirements specification?

-Writing a requirements specification can be a daunting task and there are many things to remember, many issues to consider and much information to cover, organise and communicate.
-To help you with writing a requirements specification document, we have created an editable, Word document template which you can simply download and complete for any supplier you choose to work with.
+Writing a software development requirements specification can be a daunting task and there are many things to remember, many issues to consider and much information to cover, organise and communicate.
+To help you answer the question of how to write a software development requirements specification document, we created a pack of two editable, Word document requirements specification templates which you can simply download and complete for any supplier you choose to work with.

-- need a requirements specification template for new software?
+- need a requirements specification template for new software development, or

 - need a requirements specification document for existing software – for example if you need to upgrade or replace an existing solution.